-Trade has long ago moved online and many of us have either heard of, or used services of the following companies.
+Trade has long ago moved from offline world to e-commerce and many of us have either heard of, or used services of the following companies.

 Now, one might think that he or she knows all the companies listed, but only the giants have caught your eye since there are many more e-commerce companies whose net worth is measured in billions.
 They are not all Western; and no, Alibaba is not the only Chinese success story: